ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

     `[quick]   [brown]   [fox]   [jumped]   [over]   [lazy]   [dogs]   [bob]   [hotmail]   [com]`

-    Removes numbers and symbols, then separates tokens with these.
+    Removes numbers and symbols and separates tokens with them.
     This means that email and web addresses are separated.
     Removes common "stop words".
     Separates on white spaces.